zzsun777/cpp_multithreaded_order_matching_engine/README.md

 For Linux , there is pch rule to enable it in the makefile ( build/linux/Makefile) , but currently that rule is not being used since it doesn`t appear as it is doing much improvement as on Windows.

 **Considerations for future :**

 Compiler/C++ : Upgrading supported compiler versions and enabling use of C++14/C++17

 Adding other order types ( market orders, stop loss order) , order update and market data request support, TIF support

-Exchange connectivity : Suppoty more protocols and/or FIX engines
+Exchange connectivity : Support more protocols and/or FIX engines

 Memory : 3rd party memory allocators support : jemalloc, intelTBB, tcMalloc, Lockless